 Did you hear that web’s fiber optic wires light up in different colors during Holiday season?
 Well, we are not certain that’s true, but without a doubt holiday shopping online is now more popular than ever.

-Just to drive the point home, PracticalEcommerce predicts that online retail will increase by 13.9% in 2015.1 If that’s not enough to motivate you to get pull_quote_api_traffic_largeyour e-commerce API into tip-top shape – here are some stats that might convince you.
+Just to drive the point home, PracticalEcommerce predicts that online retail will increase by 13.9% in 2015.1 If that’s not enough to motivate you to get your e-commerce API into tip-top shape – here are some stats that might convince you.
 According to data on Kissmetrics, 47% of people leave a website if it doesn’t load within two seconds and 79% of people will not return to a website if they are initially dissatisfied with its performance.2 And to bring it all the way home – 44% of dissatisfied visitors will also tell their friends about their dissatisfying experience.3

 You should be sufficiently motivated at this point to take a close look at your API and make sure that it’s ready to meet the heavy demands of holiday shoppers.
 The configurations below are recommendations from SlashDB developers to help optimize the performance of your API during the holiday season.